Forklift Operator jobs in Germany (Gabelstaplerfahrer / Staplerfahrer)

 - Project list: where you worked, what you handled, equipment types, shift pattern

-- Optional: short reference note or supervisor contact (only if available)
+- Optional: short reference note (only if available)

 - Send your profile via contact page: mavial.pl/kontakt.html